Xiao Tong: Birth and childhood

+On 17 May 508, he was wedded to his main wife Lady Cai.

+On 31 January 515, he went through his rite of passage and was declared an adult, and Emperor Wu bestowed him a crown.

 As adult

 As Emperor Wu was an avid Buddhist, Xiao Tong also became one, and he studied sutras intently, often inviting Buddhist monks to his palace to preach and to discuss Buddhist doctrines.
 After his rite of passage, Emperor Wu also began to gradually have him handle more and more matters of state, becoming less involved in the day-to-day operations of the empire.

-In 522, Xiao Tong's uncle Xiao Dan (蕭憺) the Prince of Shixing died.
+On 9 December 522, Xiao Tong's uncle Xiao Dan (蕭憺) the Prince of Shixing died.
 By custom, a crown prince would not hold a mourning period for an uncle, but Xiao Tong believed this custom to be unfilial, and therefore requested the officials to further discuss the matter.
 After the official Liu Xiaochuo (劉孝綽) suggested that he hold a one-month mourning period, he agreed, and in fact made this a precedent for the Liang Dynasty.